+Scrotum

-Hooves trimming The reproductive organs should be periodically examined and palpated Scrotum Scrotal circumference is an indicator of male fertility and serving capacity.
+Scrotal circumference is an indicator of male fertility and serving capacity.
 Rams with normal, large scrotal circumference produce more and higher quality semen than rams of the same age and breed with small diameter.
-Daughters from sires with a larger testicle circumference are more fertile than females sired by males with a smaller circumference.
-The scrotum is first examined for dermatitis, wounds, edema...
+Daughters from sires with a larger testicle circumference are more fertile than females sired by males with a smaller

 When measuring scrotal circumference, it is important that both testicles are fully descended, with no deformation or adherences to the skin.
 The measurement is taken at the point of greatest circumference.

 Guidelines for relationship between scrotal circumference and age of the ram are breed-dependent and therefore, such grids should be developed based on a large number of measurements using normal fit rams.
-For Ethiopian sheep breeds (Horro, Bonga and Menz), average scrotal circumference increases from 25 cm at 1 year of age to nearly 30 cm at 4 years of age.
-For larger breeds like Awassi, target scrotal circumference is 36-38 cm.
-Testicles Testicles should have the same size (symmetric) and move freely inside the scrotal bag; their mass should be firm, but not hard, with no indication of abscesses, injuries or any other condition.
+For Ethiopian sheep breeds

+(Horro, Bonga and Menz), average scrotal circumference increases from 25 cm at 1 year of age to nearly 30 cm at 4 years of age.
+For larger breeds like Awassi, target scrotal circumference is 36-38 cm between 2.5 and 3 years of age.

+Testicles

+Testicles should have the same size (symmetric) and move freely inside the scrotal bag; their mass should be firm, but not hard, with no indication of abscesses, injuries or any other condition.
 All these abnormalities affect fertility.
 All rams with testicular abnormalities, affecting even one testicle should be culled.
 Rams with only one testicle (monorchid) are sub-fertile and should not be kept for breeding even if you like their conformation and sexual aggressiveness.

-Palpation of the scrotal bag to assess testicles condition (left panel); Starting up in the cords above the testicles to examine the epididymis (right panel) Epididymis Epididymitis results in infertility and sterility in some affected rams.
-It also causes abortion in a variable percentage of ewes.
+Palpation of the scrotal bag to assess testicles condition (left panel); Starting up in the cords above the testicles to examine the epididymis (right panel)

+Epididymis

+Epididymitis mainly caused by brucella ovis results in infertility and sterility in some affected rams.
+It may cause abortion in a variable percentage of ewes.

 To examine the epididymis by palpation, rams can be examined in either a standing or sitting position.
 The neck of the scrotum is grasped between the thumb and forefingers, feeling for any swelling or lumps.
 Any lesions (lumps, abscess or any other lesion) in the spermatic cord or the head of the epididymis will be felt in this area.